MileHacker Logo

 If you have limited time, focus on Suqian's iconic historical site and a taste of local life.

 Morning: King Xiang's Homeland.
 Lunch: Local Huaiyang eatery.
 Afternoon: Suqian Institution or Suqian Wooded Park.
-Evening: Dinner, local shopping street.
+Evening: Dinner, shopping in the area street.

 Sample Itinerary